mobara121/Group_API_Project/README.md

         GET:  /api/CustomCocktail/ByName/{name} => Pulls specific cocktail recipe(s) to view by its Name
         PUT:  /api/CustomCocktail/{id}          => Allows the user to update/fix a cocktail recipe that was stored in the DB DELETE:/api/CustomCocktail/{id}         => Allows the user to delete a cocktail recipe that is on the DB

+### SpecificLiquor

+        GET: /api/SpecificLiquor/ByBrand      =>  Calls a list of specific liquors filtering by brand
+	      GET: /api/SpecificLiquor/ByCountry    => Calls a list of SL’s by filtering by country
+	      POST: /api/SpecificLiquor             => Creates an SL
+	      GET: /api/SpecificLiquor              => Calls a list of all SL’s
+	      GET: /api/SpecificLiquor/{id}         => Calls one SL by its individual ID via the URI
+	      PUT: /api/SpecificLiquor/{id}         => Edits one SL targeting its ID and new content form body
+	DELETE: /api/SpecificLiquor/{id}  => Deletes one SL